rivet-gg/toolchain/CONTRIBUTING.md

 To release, do the following:

-1. Update the version & release date in `CHANGELOG.md`
+1. Update & commit the version & release date in `CHANGELOG.md`
 2. Run: `scripts/release.sh x.x.x`

 **Prereleases**